k-hyblova/Calculator/README.md

 # Basic calculator
 - Used library: Tkinter
-- Does not suport trigonometry
+- Does not support trigonometry, logarithm,...